Pawan Suyal

-Pawan Shakland Suyal (born 15 October 1989) is an Indian cricketer who played for Delhi in domestic cricket.
-He is a left-arm medium-pace bowler who is currently a part of Delhi Daredevils squad in the Indian Premier League.
+Pawan Shakland Suyal (born 15 October 1989) is an Indian former cricketer who played for Delhi in domestic cricket.
+He was a left-arm medium-pace bowler who was a part of Delhi Daredevils squad in the Indian Premier League.

 Ahead of the 2018–19 Ranji Trophy, he transferred from Delhi to Nagaland.
 However, in July 2019, the Nagaland Cricket Association (NCA) released Suyal ahead of the 2019–20 cricket season, following a poor performance in the Syed Mushtaq Ali Trophy.